The Healing Phase

 Expect slight swelling, thickness, and/or redness, for 1 to 2 days following your procedure.
 Keep treated area lightly glossed with A & D Ointment for 7 days.
 Wash with cold water and pat dry.

-Use a very thin amount of A & D Ointment aftercare blot off excess with a clean tissue for 7 days.
+Use a very thin amount of A & D Ointment aftercare blot off excess with clean tissue for 7 days.

 Do not try to remove the excess color with soap.
 This color will flake and fade to a beautiful, natural color if left undisturbed.